k8sgpt-ai/docs/docs/tutorials/slack-integration.md

 # Integrate K8sGPT operator with Slack
 ## Create a slack app and webhook
-- You need to create a slack channel
+- Create a slack channel
 - Create a Slack app
 - Enable and create an incoming webhook
 - Copy the webhook URL value